 - Enclose run-in prose quotations (up to four lines) in quotation marks, with parenthetical citations preceding the final punctuation of the sentence (MLAH 6.43). - Set off and indent block quotations (more than four lines) by .5 inch.
-Omit quotation marks unless present in the passage being quoted. - Use points of ellipsis (three spaced periods) to indicate omissions in quoted matter (MLAH 6.58).
-If the omission occurs after a complete sentence, retain the closing punctuation of that sentence and add one letter-space before the three spaced periods.
-If the quoted text contains an ellipsis in the original and you are adding your own, to indicate the omitted text, then place your ellipsis in brackets: [...]
-(MLAH 6.62). - Bracket clarifications, alterations of wording or punctuation, and the use of "sic" to indicate errors in the source (MLAH 6.65-6.67).
+Omit quotation marks unless present in the passage being quoted. - Use ellipses (three spaced periods) to indicate omissions in quoted matter (MLAH 6.58). - Bracket clarifications, alterations of wording or punctuation, and the use of "sic" to indicate errors in the source (MLAH 6.65-6.67).